-The wood waste from the operation in New Zealand division is mainly the roots and branches left in forest after the harvesting.
-As mentioned above, there will be approximately 350 tonnes CO2 per hectare released from roots and branches after harvesting.
-Based on the total hectares of plantation which are harvested in 2021, a total of 6,997 tonnes (2020: 132,300 tonnes) CO2 were released due to the harvesting activities.
+The wood waste from the operation in New Zealand division is mainly the roots and branches left in forest after harvesting.
+As mentioned above, there are approximately 350 tonnes CO2 per hectare released from roots and branches after harvesting.
+Based on the total hectares of plantation which were harvested in 2022, a total of 6,997 tonnes (2021: 6,997 tonnes) CO2 were released due to the harvesting activities.

-Same as New Zealand division, Suriname harvesting activity will also cause roots and branches left in the forest.
-On top of that, most of the waste wood in Suriname division is produced when log bolts are cut into lumber in the sawmill.
+Same as New Zealand division, Suriname harvesting activity will also result in roots and branches being left in the forest.
+On top of that, most of the waste wood in Suriname division is produced when logs are cut into lumber in the sawmill.

-On average, the sawmill turns log bolts into Green Rough Sawn (GRS) with an efficiency of 40%, resulting in 60% wood waste that can be used for, for example, bio-energy production.
-The Company is looking into other recover wood products such as Charcoal and Artistic furniture.
+On average, the sawmill turns logs into Green Rough Sawn (GRS) with an efficiency of 40%, resulting in 60% wood waste that can be used for, for example, bio-energy production.
+The Company is looking into other recovered wood products such as charcoal and artistic furniture.